scidsg/project-info/hush-line/whitepaper-draft.md

 ```

 ## 6. Software
+Hush Line uses several software packages to make sure everything runs smoothly and securely.
+These packages help with different tasks like managing the web server, keeping communications safe, and handling emails.
+They are key components that make Hush Line a reliable and secure choice for setting up anonymous tip lines.

 Packages Installed via apt/apt-get:

 - `certbot`: Automatically uses Let's Encrypt to add SSL/TLS certificates to a server.